Braves vs. Tigers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Charlie Morton (5-6) for his 13th start of the season.
+- The Braves will send Spencer Strider (6-2) to the mound for his 14th start this season.

 |Opponent